National Theatre in Belgrade: Opera

 The music ensemble of the National Theatre in Belgrade worked towards being a professional opera ensemble from 1882.
-The present chief conductor is Dejan Savić, and the principal concertmaster is Edit Makedonska.
+The present Artistic director of Opera department is Nikola Mijailović.
+In 2023. conductors of Opera department are: Aleksandar Kojić, Ana Zorana Brajović, Đorđe Pavlović, Đorđe Stanković and Zorica Mitev Vojinović.
+Director in the Opera department is Ivana Dragutinović Maričić., and the concertmaster is Edit Makedonska.

 As an independent ensemble, the Opera of the National Theatre began its work in 1919.
 On 11 February 1919, under the leadership of the first music director of the Opera Section of the National Theatre, Stanislav Binički, a conductor, the opera Madam Butterfly by Giacomo Puccini, was performed.
 The first opera performances were received very favourably, most of them were operas by Italian composers (Gioacchino Rossini, Giuseppe Verdi), while Serbian music was represented by the works of Stevan Hristić (The Sunset), and Petar Konjović (Prince of Zeta).

 In the ten years 1924 to 1933 Stevan Hristić was the director of the Belgrade Opera.
 This period marked an expansion of the repertoire and the first tour abroad.
 Conductors such as Lovro Matačić, Ivan Brezovšek, directors Branko Gavella and Josip Kulundžić were notable in the period between the two wars.
 Russian singers prevailed in the ensemble, but there were also Serbian singers such as Zdenka Zikova, Melanija Bugarinović and Nikola Cvejić; as well as Bosnian singers such as Bahrija Nuri Hadžić.

 After the Second World War, conductor Oskar Danon quickly renewed the activities of the Opera as its general manager.
 Special attention was dedicated to the domestic opera composers.